 The above principle is also applied when UE PRACH transmission is triggered by PDCCH from the serving cell.

 When RACH procedure is triggered due to radio link and beam failure recovery, the configured/activated UL gap gets temporarily deactivated until the cause of RACH procedure is resolved, i.e. all subsequent UL transmissions related to Link or Beam Recovery should be exceptionally allowed.

+For CG-PUSCH (type1 and type2), UL transmissions during UL gaps are exceptionally allowed, i.e.

+UE is allowed to transmit CG-PUSCH on UL slots even within UL gap, i.e. whether to skip or transmit PUSCH on configured and activated CG-PUSCH should be left to UE implementation which is the same as the current RAN1/2 spec.

 Option 3: (Nokia)

 No need to specifically address RLF, BFD (using RACH) and cell change prioritization over UL gaps.